U27CH097/E-Commerce--Complete-Data-Analysis-and-Machine-learning-Project/README.md

 # Key Insights
 # 1)Delivery Performance
-Average delivery time: 12.56 days
+1)Average delivery time: 12.56 days
-Late delivery rate: 8.11%
+2)Late delivery rate: 8.11%
-Delivery time varies significantly by customer state Customer Behavior
+3)Delivery time varies significantly by customer state 4)Customer Behavior

 # 2) Mean basket size: 1.14 products per order
-Most customers purchase single items
+1)Most customers purchase single items
-Geographic concentration in SP, RJ, MG states
+2)Geographic concentration in SP, RJ, MG states

 # 3)Product Performance
-72 product categories in the catalog
+1)72 product categories in the catalog
-Pareto principle: 20% of products generate 80% of revenue Product weight and volume affect delivery times
+2)Pareto principle: 20% of products generate 80% of revenue
+3)Product weight and volume affect delivery times

 # 4)Payment Patterns
-Credit Card is the most common payment method
+1)Credit Card is the most common payment method
-Most orders (52,546) paid in single installment Payment installments range from 1 to 24
+2)Most orders (52,546) paid in single installment 3)Payment installments range from 1 to 24

 # 5)Customer Satisfaction
-Review scores are mostly positive (4-5 stars)
-41.3% of orders have review comments
+1)Review scores are mostly positive (4-5 stars) 2)41.3% of orders have review comments
-Reviews with comments tend to have higher scores
+3)Reviews with comments tend to have higher scores

 # 6)Business Growth
-Clear growth trend in orders over months
+1)Clear growth trend in orders over months
-Order patterns vary by day of the week
+2)Order patterns vary by day of the week

 # These insights can be used to: